NOTICE OF PRIVACY PRACTICES

 - Your California Privacy Rights.

-If you are a California resident, California Civil Code Section 1798.83 permits you to request information regarding the disclosure of Personal Data about you by Ashland to third parties for the third parties’ direct marketing purposes.
+If you are a California resident, California Civil Code Section 1798.83 permits you to request information regarding the disclosure of Personal Data about you by The Lactation Network to third parties for the third parties’ direct marketing purposes.
 To make such a request, please send an email to firstname.lastname@example.org or write to us:

 1621 W Carroll Avenue